realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/16-core-2-accountability-to-core-1-salience.md

 > The more a theory must overwrite ordinary human salience to preserve itself, the less pro-human it becomes in practice.

+Another:

+> The future good must not be allowed to consume the present humans whose lives give the good its meaning.

 And another:

-> The future good must not be allowed to consume the present humans whose lives give the good its meaning.
+> No theory gets permanent jurisdiction over human life without recurring proof that human life is actually becoming more livable.

 ---

-# XVIII.
+# XX.
 Final Compression

 Core 2 theories often claim to serve humans.